seanmisra/angular-coding-exercises/README.md

 24) rxjs error handling: catchError
 25) rxjs error handling: handle error within subscription
 26) Example of async/await (instead of then with Promise)
+27) Implement lazy loading for a feature module

 Commits correspond to each exercise